Premo36/DML2.X/README v2.4.txt

 2b)Add your favourite/s mods through the "Open file manager" button in the MODS section, you can add single file/s or whole folders (and also include subfolders), drag & drop is supported.
 3)Select them in the list on the left (click to select, click again to deselect) 4)Hit "play", if it's just 1 mod it will start right away, if are multiple mods a window will pop up, if so:
-4b)Change the mod loading order as stated by the mod developer or at your discrection.
+4b)Change the mod loading order.
+You can use the "UP" and "DOWN" button or the up/down arrow keys on your keyboard to move by one position a mod.
+   NOTE:You can hold "CTRL" while pressing  "UP" or "DOWN" for moving a mod quickly to the top or the bottom of the list.

 Files in the list will be loaded starting from the top, remember that each time a file is loaded it will replace any stuff loaded previously.
 Let my try to explain it with a little example, you have the following setup: